Strong identifiability and parameter learning in regression with heterogeneous response: Conclusion

 \section{Conclusion}

-In this paper we developed a strong identifiability theory for general finite mixture of regression models.
-Under strong identifiability conditions we established rates of convergence for density estimation and parameter estimation in both Bayesian and MLE frameworks.
-We demonstrated that this theory is applicable to a wide range of regression mixture models employed in practice.
-There are several interesting open questions we would like to consider next.

-\begin{itemize} \item The conditional mixture models studied here have a common feature: the mixture weights $p_j$'s do not vary with covarate $x$.
-It is of interest to extend the theory to the situation of co-varying weights (cf. ~\cite{Hjort-etal-10,yuksel2012twenty} for numerous such examples). \item While our theory is applicable to the case of unknown but finite number of mixture components, it remains an open question how to develop a general identifiability and parameter estimation theory for infinite (conditional) mixtures, a central modeling framework in Bayesian nonparametrics \cite{nguyen2013convergence,Hjort-etal-10}.

-\item As demonstrated with the negative binomial mixtures, although the singularity situation (that is, when strong identifiability is violated) is rare, being in the vicinity of a singular model can be a far more common scenario.
-It is of interest to understand the impact on parameter estimates when the true model is in the vicinity of a singular model, and to provide suitable methods, either through reparameterization, regularization or Bayesian prior specification, to overcome the potential inefficiency of parameter inference in such situations. \end{itemize}
+We developed a strong identifiability theory for general finite mixture of regression models and derived rates of convergence for density estimation and parameter estimation in both Bayesian and MLE frameworks.
+This theory was shown to be applicable to a wide range of models employed in practice.
+It also invites interesting new questions.
+First, in our models mixture weights $p_j$'s do not vary with covarate $x$.
+It would be interesting to extend the theory to the situation of co-varying weights.
+Second, while our theory is applicable to the case of unknown but finite number of mixture components, it remains challenging to extend such a theory for infinite conditional mixtures motivated from Bayesian nonparametrics \cite{nguyen2013convergence,Hjort-etal-10}.
+Finally, as demonstrated with the negative binomial mixtures, although the singularity situation (i.e., strong identifiability is violated) is rare, being in the vicinity of a singular model can be a far more common scenario.
+We would like to investigate more precisely the impact on parameter estimates when the true model is in the vicinity of a singular model, and to provide suitable statistical methods to overcome the inefficiency of inference in such situations.